zacharyelston/RedmineMCP/README.md

 4. Edit `credentials.yaml` with your actual Redmine URL, API key, and Claude API key.

-## Usage

-1. Start the application:
+5. Start the application:
    ```
    python main.py
    ```

-2. Access the web interface at `http://localhost:5000`
+6. Access the web interface at `http://localhost:5000`

+## MCP Integration

+The extension implements the Model Context Protocol for seamless integration with MCP clients:

+1. The API endpoints are already MCP-compatible
+2. Use the Docker setup for proper connection to your MCP environment
+3. The extension will appear in your MCP client once properly connected

+## Usage

-3. Use the API endpoints to interact with the extension:
+Use the API endpoints to interact with the extension:
-   - `/api/issue/create` - Create a new issue
+- `/api/llm/create_issue` - Create a new issue
-   - `/api/issue/<id>/update` - Update an existing issue
+- `/api/llm/update_issue/{issue_id}` - Update an existing issue
-   - `/api/issue/<id>/analyze` - Analyze an issue
+- `/api/llm/analyze_issue/{issue_id}` - Analyze an issue

 ## API Usage Examples